-The last draft time the United States utilized the Draft was on December 7, 1972, during the Vietnam War.
-And the final date that someone could be inducted into the military was June 30, 1973.
+The last time the United States utilized the draft was on December 7, 1972, during the Vietnam War.
 The date of the last drawing for the lottery was on March 12, 1975.
-The drawing was similar to how the state lotteries are drawn however the 366 balls representing 366 calendar birthdays of a year.
+The drawing was similar to how the state lotteries are drawn, but with 366 balls representing 366 calendar birthdays of a year.
 The ages of the draftees fell between 18 and 26.
 The draft has only been used in times of war and not for mandatory military service during peace time.

 Here is a brief overview of how the draft system works and all the procedures that have to fall into place to open the draft for involuntary military service.

 A crisis occurs which requires more troops than the volunteer military can supply.
 Congress passes and the president signs legislation which starts the draft process.
-It should be noted that the president cannot initiate a draft on his own.
-Congress would first have to pass legislation (both the House and Senate), and the president would have to sign the bill into law.
+It should be noted that the president cannot initiate a draft on his or her own.

 A lottery based on birthdays determines the order in which registered men are called up by Selective Service.
-The first to be called, in a sequence determined by the lottery, will be men whose 20th birthday falls during that year, followed, if needed, by those aged 21, 22, 23, 24 and 25.
-18-year-olds and those turning 19 would probably not be drafted.
-There were recent bills to place women into the draft, but that did not pass Congress at this time.
-Women serve voluntarily.
+The first to be called, in a sequence determined by the lottery, will be men whose 20th birthday falls during that year.

 The National Draft Lottery would be conducted publicly with the proceedings being observed by accredited representatives of public interest groups to ensure legitimacy and fairness.